GoodWebDev88/RSS-Server/docs/en/admins/05_Backup.md

 ## Backing up Feeds

 ### Feed list Export
-You can export your feed list in OPML format either from the web interface, or from the [Command-Line Interface](https://github.com/RSSServer/RSSServer/blob/master/cli/README.md).
+You can export your feed list in OPML format either from the web interface, or from the [Command-Line Interface].

 ### Saving Articles